OpenEnergyDashboard/DesignDocs/testing/testing.md

 \* indicates you need to fix up the first/last readings due to partial times.
 See below.

 TODO
-- meter to unit is not slope 1
 - could add for flow with conversion but should be same as raw already done
 - missing readings: probably need to do calculation by hand
 - readings where length is not divisible into hour/day